-Instead, the Right to Remove Internet policy focuses on specific classes of sensitive personal information that can be removed to preserve an individual’s dignity and security, while maintaining other information for the right to access useful information for the general public.
+The Right to Remove Internet policy focuses on specific classes of sensitive personal information that can be removed to preserve an individual’s dignity and security, while maintaining the right to access other useful data for the general public.

 None of this information should be searchable on search engines under an individual’s name.

 This right applies only to ordinary private individuals and not to businesses, public entities, or public figures.

 Tools for removing search results.